deep4109/deploy-spring-boot-3-apps-on-aws/README.md

 # Deploy Spring Boot 3 Java Apps Online to Amazon Cloud (AWS)

-Source code for the course: [Deploy Spring Boot 3 Java Apps Online to Amazon Cloud (AWS)](http://www.luv2code.com/deploy-spring-boot-3-github)

-If you have questions or need tech support, post your questions to the [classroom discussion forum](https://www.udemy.com/course/deploy-java-spring-apps-online/learn/v4/questions).

-Happy coding!

 [<img src="images/deploy-spring-spring-boot-3-to-aws-small.png">](http://www.luv2code.com/deploy-spring-boot-3-github)

-&#8287;
-## Spring Boot Road Map - Learning Path

-Here is a Spring Boot Learning Path and Roadmap to help you learn more about Spring Boot.
-These are links to luv2code courses on Udemy.
-You can purchase the courses to further your studies.

-I'd recommend the following road map:

 ### Core Courses
 1. [Java Programming Introduction for Beginners](https://www.udemy.com/course/java-intro-for-beginners/?referralCode=325F0EA33466DA1D8710)